djalbat/yapp/README.md

 ## Getting started

-**If you simply want to see Yapp in action without further ado**, then clone this repository, open the `examples.html` file therein and choose a language.
+**If you simply want to see Yapp in action without further ado**, then clone this repository, open the `index.html` file and choose a language.
 Otherwise read on.

-As well as inserting an instance of Yapp into the DOM, you will need to style it.
-Instructions for doing so are given in the sub-section for styling Yapp further on.
-The requisite code is left out of the listings in the next two sub-sections for brevity's sake, however you will need to add the style rendering code at some point.

 ### Using Yapp standalone

-The following will add an instance of Yapp to the DOM:
+The following will mount Yapp and render the necessary styles:

 ```
 "use strict";

 import Yapp from "yapp";

+import { renderYappStyles } from "yapp";

 const body = document.querySelector("body"),
       yapp = Yapp.fromContent(`